LahariIyyunni/Regression/README.md

 Decision Tree Classification
 Random Forest Classification

-For Simple Linear Regression - linear_model module class is LinearRegression only fit is used here
+Simple Linear Regression - Effect of one feature on dependent variable For Simple Linear Regression - linear_model module class is LinearRegression only fit is used here